techidaily/site-video-capture/source/_posts/new-pursuing-peerless-speech-to-text-with-google-assistance.md

 Some of the transcribing apps you can use include, Trint, Rev, and Happy Scribe.
 In addition, check if the apps require you to purchase a subscription before using them.
 Although some apps offer free trials, your access may have feature limitations.
 For example, most apps limit transcription of recorded audio files to between five and sixty minutes, depending on the developer.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SgRVYjqB70s?si=My_2cDvJVdincQRu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Paste to Google translate

 Once you finish transcribing the speech recording from the third-party app, ensure you save it in the file formats indicated above.
 You will then follow the below steps to finish translating your speech recording.